JamesOwers/iaml2017/README.md

 ## Troubleshooting

 ### I ran out of space when installing packages
+Firstly, please note that your space on DICE is allocated dynamically.
+If you are having problems it may be because you were using new space faster than it could be allocated to you!
 1. Check how much space you have on DICE. **You will need at least 4.5GB**.
     1. `freespace`
     1. If you don't have enough space, follow the instructions on [this page](